-Student, faculty, and staff well-being is of utmost importance to Medfield Public Schools.
-As such, we plan for any potential interruption that may infringe upon our community.
-In response to the COVID-19 crisis, the MPS Leadership Team crafted a contingency plan to address both student safety and instructional support.
-This website is just one outcome of our current plan to support learning within the district.
+This website is just one aspect of our current plan to support learning within the district.
 It aims to respond to the rapidly changing context in a targeted and impactful manner.
 As such, this website will grow and evolve, providing additional resources and information to best meet the needs of our teachers and students.

-As you read through this document, you will see a variety of instructional tools that Medfield Public School teachers can use in case of COVID-19 disruption.
+As you read through this document, you will see a variety of instructional tools that Medfield Public School teachers can use in the classroom- whether in school or remote.
 We encourage teachers to familiarize themselves with the variety of instructional methods and communication protocols listed within each link.
 Regardless of the method of delivery or the context of our learning, we encourage teachers to continue to sustain the caring environment that has been a hallmark of Medfield Public Schools.

 Meeting the Needs of All Students

 The Medfield Public Schools is committed to meet the needs of all our students.
-Education materials should be differentiated to address your students' needs and you are encouraged to work with colleagues within the special education, interventionists, and other student support units to help.
-Moreover, you can reach out to the Office of Student Services for assistance if needed.
+Education materials is differentiated to address students' needs and teachers are encouraged to work with colleagues within the special education, interventionists, and other student support units.
+As always, the Office of Student Services is there to help

-The Medfield Public Schools leadership team continues to work diligently to address various instructional challenges poised by the COVID-19 virus.
-In addition to introducing multiple tools for teachers to use to craft enrichment or review sessions, we plan on introducing teacher professional development in digital-enhanced learning.
-Check back for dates & times!
+Medfield Public Schools continues to work diligently to address various instructional challenges poised by the COVID-19 virus.
+In addition to introducing multiple tools for teachers to use in instruction and assessment, we regularly offer a variety of teacher professional development offerings in digital-enhanced learning.

-We aim to support learning in a developmentally appropriate manner, as such, students in grades 4-12 will have access to ipads or chromebooks as part of our COVID-19 preparations.
-Moreover, teachers in grades K-3 will soon have access to digital tool and non-digital enrichment and reinforcement lesson plan ideas.
+We aim to support learning in a developmentally appropriate manner, as such, all will have access to ipads or chromebooks during this hybrid period.

 If you have any questions regarding the content of this website, please contact the following: